daviskeene/Portfolio/blog/files/laymans-contact-tracing.markdown

 date: May 17th, 2020
 categories: security coronavirus cryptography
 ---
-## _"People fear what they don't understand and hate what they can't conquer"_- Andrew Smith
+## _"People fear what they don't understand and hate what they can't conquer."_- Andrew Smith

 When the coronavirus pandemic hit America in early 2020, privacy was one of the least important things to American citizens at the time.
 Staying inside, buying enough toilet paper and washing your hands were the biggest concerns for people who hadn't yet contracted the virus.

-And yet, as we begin to turn the seasonal corner from spring to summer, the one question on everyone's minds remains static: When, and how, are we going to re-open the economy safely and swiftly?
+And yet, as we begin to turn the seasonal corner from spring to summer, the one question on everyone's minds remains the same: When, and how, are we going to re-open the economy safely and swiftly?
 I think that privacy first solutions, namely anonymous contact tracing applications, are the obvious solution.

 ## What is Contact Tracing?